pisciotto/Getting-and-Cleaning-Data-Peer-Assesment/CodeBook.md

 # CodeBook

-This is a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This is a code book that describes the variables, the data, and transformations or work that you performed to clean up the data.

 ## The data source